DarthShader/Kaj-Unity-Shaders/README.md

 ## Kaj Shader Optimizer
 Preprocessor that generates a new shader for a specific material, assuming most/all of its properties are constant.
 Mega shaders can now be made efficient without having to use `shader_feature` and `multi_compile` keywords.

-## PBR Shader
+## Omega Shader
-Modular Physically Based Rendering mega shader that aims to provide the features Unity's HDRP Lit shader provides (and beyond), but on the standard rendering pipeline.
-Forward/Shader Model 5.0 only.
+(Previously named PBR) Modular Physically Based Rendering mega shader that aims to provide the features Unity's HDRP Lit shader provides (and beyond), but on the standard rendering pipeline.
+Forward Rendering/Shader Model 5.0 only.

 ## Nothing Shader
 A small utility shader/material with no passes, thanks to disabled LightModes.
 Perfect for material swapping on meshes without adding draw calls.